-The District will continue to face-to-face education with options for virtual education.
+The District will continue to have programming for students for face-to-face education.
 In the 2020-2021 school year, the district had over 1,000 students that participated in virtual education rather than face-to-face education.
-Currently, the District has an estimated 25 students that are participating in virtual education.
-To provide learning opportunities for face-to-face education, the District has continued to screen students, support additional cleaning, and follow local health guidelines on quarantining students.
+Currently, in the 2021-2022 school year, the District has an estimated 25 students that are participating in virtual education rather than face to face.
+To provide learning opportunities for face-to-face education, the District continued to screen students, put in place additional cleaning, and follow CDC guidelines on quarantining students.

-In connection with the CDC reopening schools, the District continues to communicate the value of vaccines, mask-wearing, distancing students staff, screening students daily, and improving ventilation across the district,
+In connection with the CDC reopening schools, the District continues to communicate the value of vaccines, mask-wearing, distancing students staff, screening students daily, and improving ventilation across the district.